-106. In addition to the unlisted buildings recognised by Leicestershire County Council in the Historic Environment Record (HER), the Neighbourhood Plan identifies a number of other buildings and structures in the built environment of Woodhouse parish that are considered to be of local significance for architectural, historical or social reasons (details in Appendix 8).
-Their inclusion here records them in the Planning system as nondesignated heritage assets, in order that they can be afforded protection at the appropriate level as described in footnote (63) to NPPF 2019 paragraph 194.
+102. In addition to the unlisted buildings recognised by Leicestershire County Council in the Historic Environment Record (HER), the Neighbourhood Plan identifies a number of other buildings and structures in the built environment of Woodhouse parish that are considered to be of local significance for architectural, historical or social reasons (details in Appendix 8).
+Their inclusion here records them in the Planning system as non-designated heritage assets, in order that they can be afforded protection at the appropriate level as described in NPPF paragraph 203.